Your Ticket to the Next Life

 Most of us go through life unaware of the presence of our souls.
 But that’s primarily because the soul is always with us, an integral part of us.
 We are so accustomed to its presence that we fail to see it as a separate, progressing, spiritual self.
 But as we advance in spiritual perception, we become more aware of it.

-The relationship between spirituality and the soul is symbiotic because the degree of our spirituality is correlated to the degree of our soul consciousness, and vice versa.
-As the soul evolves, we feel a greater desire to follow the divine way and, eventually, we will feel an overwhelming urge to contact the Divine Presence within us.
+Essentially, the degree of our spirituality is correlated with the degree of our soul consciousness.
+And as our soul evolves, we begin to feel an overwhelming urge to contact the Divine Presence within us.

 The Soul Grows

-The creation of your individual soul and its continuing existence depends on your moral (spiritual) choices.
-Your soul is born when you make your first moral choice—one that denotes your capacity to determine right from wrong.
+The creation of your individual soul, as well as its continuing existence, depends on your moral (spiritual) choices.
+The soul is born when you make your first moral choice—one that denotes your capacity to determine right from wrong.
 It is a joint creation between you and God.

 – The Urantia Book

-The creation of the soul in this way inspired the prophets of old to declare that we are truly children of God, true sons and daughters of a Creator Spirit.
-And if we accept our spiritual origins in both personality and soul, it logically follows that all of us are spiritual brothers and sisters.
+The creation of the soul in this way inspired the prophets of old to declare that we truly are children of God, true sons and daughters of a Creator Spirit.
+And if we accept our spiritual origins in both personality and soul, it logically follows that we are all spiritual brothers and sisters.

 The soul, once created, does not remain in a static state for our entire lives—it is continually evolving as we make spiritually progressive choices.
 Metaphorically, the soul grows just as the material body grows, or as the mind grows in intellect and wisdom.
 The body grows when it is nurtured and exercised, as does the mind.
-Your spiritual self is no exception in this regard—the more you nurture it and the more you exercise it with moral decision, the more it progresses in both quality and quantity.
+The spiritual self is no exception in this regard—the more we nurture it and the more we exercise it with moral decisions, the more it progresses in both quality and quantity.

-Whenever you make a moral decision, one that agrees with the way of God, you are nurturing the evolution of your soul.
-Whenever you help others in any way, such spiritual activity exercises your soul with love.
-The process of soul growth is one of harmonizing your choices with the Spirit Power within you, thereby making an eternal alliance with this gift of God.
+Whenever we make a moral decision that agrees with the way of God, we are nurturing the evolution of our soul.
+Whenever we help others in any way, such spiritual activity exercises our soul with love.
+The process of soul growth is one of harmonizing our choices with the Spirit Power within us, thereby making an eternal alliance with this gift of God.

 – The Urantia Book